HemaYeddula/Core_Java/README.md

-# Core Java Reference Project
+# Core Java Reference Programs

 ## Purpose

-This repository is a reference for my Java learning, and interview preparation.
+This repository is a personal reference for my Java learning, and interview preparation.
 All files are organized by package and topic for easy retrieval and review.

 ## What it contains